-In November 2010, APEC and its partner Guidance Management Corporation (GMC) forged a partnership with AllFirst Kalinga Ltd. (AKL, formerly Chevron Kalinga Ltd.), a wholly owned subsidiary of AllFirst Geothermal Philippines Holdings, Inc., (formerly Chevron Geothermal Philippines Holdings, Inc.) in developing the geothermal area.
+In November 2010, APEC and its partner Guidance Management Corporation (GMC) formed a partnership with AllFirst Kalinga Ltd. (AKL, formerly Chevron Kalinga Ltd.) in developing the geothermal area.
 The parties signed a Farm-out Agreement (FOA) which gives APEC and GMC the option to take an equity position of up to 40% in the geothermal project.
 The parties also signed a Joint Operating Agreement.
 Under the agreement, AKL will be responsible for the exploration, development and operation of the steam field and power activities.
+As at December 31, 2022 and 2021, APEC and GMC each has 5% participation as provided under the FOA.